Ede1994/DeconvolutionMixture/README.md

-# HalfLife
+# Deconvolution Of Different Radionuclides Of Mixtures
-Calculation of half life of different radionuclides
+- Calculation of half life of different radionuclides
+- spectrum deconvolution with and wothout smoothing